 You will be picked up at the dock of your hotel by a private boat and sped along the Venetian Lagoon to two islands famous for their handicrafts and architecture: Murano and Burano.
 Known for its glassware shops and factories, Murano boasts a long and still-thriving glass tradition dating back to 1291, when artisans moved their kilns from the old city center.
 Exploring the island on foot, you will visit a museum dedicated to the art of glass and watch a skill glassblowers at their craft; view the splendor of Murano’s palaces and Veneto-Byzantine-style churches, some with mosaics and ornamental motifs designed in the 12th century; if it's a clear day, you may catch a glimpse of San Michele, Venice’s 19th-century cemetery, across the water.
 From here, it's on to Burano, a miniature Venice with picturesque fishermen’s houses painted in bright fuscia, acquamarine, and gold.
 Burano's traditional craft, dating back to the Renaissance, is lace, once considered the most refined in Europe.
 You can purchase some at the local shops or just look through the museum dedicated to the craft.
 Lunch will be at a restaurant on the canal with the colorful backdrop of the fuchsia pink, deep blue and vibrant yellow houses that characterize this lovely island town.

 DAY 8: Departure

 Your guide will meet you at your hotel and accompany you by private boat to Venice’s airport for departure.
 We salute you with a warm and heartfelt “arrivederci”!
 See you again!
-Now that you’ve traveled with us, know that you have friends here in Your Own Italy.
+Now that you’ve traveled with us, you have friends here in Your Own Italy.